srushti/goldberg/README.md

 ### Prerequisites

-Git and Ruby (we usually use CRuby 1.9.2, but any flavour should work).
+* Ruby - CRuby 1.8.7/1.9.2 and JRuby 1.6.1 up are supported
+* Git
-RVM if you want to be able to run projects on different rubies.
+* RVM if you want to be able to run projects on different rubies.

-Your project should have a Gemfile for [Bundler][].
+* Your project should have a Gemfile for [Bundler][].

 Goldberg is currently tested only on Linux/Mac OS X but should run on JRuby on Windows.